open-spaced-repetition/fsrs4anki/docs/tutorial.md

 Be conservative when adjusting this setting - higher values will greatly increase your workload, and lower values can be demoralizing when you forget a lot of material.

-The following chart illustrates how the workload changes with retention.
-The exact shape of the curve depends on the user's parameters and learning habits.
+The following chart illustrates how the workload changes with retention. **The exact shape of the curve depends on the user's parameters and learning habits.** To find the optimal retention for you, please use the "Compute optimal retention (experimental)" feature, which is explained in [Step 5](#step-5-optional-compute-optimal-retention).

 ![Workload and retention, again (small)](https://github.com/open-spaced-repetition/fsrs4anki/assets/83031600/e2b95037-593a-4633-8774-dd16cba5f48e)